Sunday Letter: Background

+Contents

+The wide circulation of the Sunday Letter has led to many variants in the text.
+Sometimes the letter opens with an introduction which usually recounts a discovery narrative of the letter falling from the sky to some appropriately holy location such as Jerusalem, Bethlehem, or Rome.
+It largely recounts the role of Jesus in forming Adam, him giving spiritual commandments to Moses, the text being found or delivered after Jesus's resurrection, and the importance of Sunday as the Sabbath.
+The Sunday teachings are especially prominent in the text, and Jesus warns readers of mortal and spiritual dangers for not respecting the Sabbath.
+Those who neglect it may face punishments such as being burned alive and facing a harsh judgment by God, while the text promises blessings to those who devoutly observe the Sabbath on Sunday.

+Some versions of the Sunday Letter specify that the Sabbath begins at 3:00 PM on Saturday and continues until dawn on Monday.

+Authorship, date, and spread

-The Carta dominica is an apocryphal text for the New Testament that has been widely copied and translated into several languages and scripts, including Syriac, the Garšūnī script for Arabic, and Geʽez.
+The Sunday Letter has been widely copied and translated into many languages and scripts, including Medieval Greek, Syriac, Armenian, the Garšūnī script for Arabic, Coptic, Ethiopic, Latin, Russian, modern Greek, French, German, English, Italian, Spanish, and more.
 The original language of the text is unknown, but it may have been written in Greek.
-It was written before 600 CE (a bishop in Spain condemned the text around 584), though a more precise date is not known.
+It was written before 600 CE, as bishop Licianus of Cartagena in Spain wrote a letter condemning the text around 584.
+A more precise date is not known.
 All variants of the text descend from one original, which has not been preserved.

 It has circulated widely due to its chain letter-like qualities; the letter requests its readers to circulate the text and always possess a copy.
-If they do not, the letter claims, they will face various challenges in their lives.
-Use of the text was challenged as heretical by a Lateran Council in the mid-700s, and it was condemned in Charlemagne's Admonitio generalis in 789.
-There is evidence of its circulation within England during the Middle Ages.
+If they do not, the letter claims, they will face various hardships in their lives.
+Use of the text was challenged as heretical by a Lateran Council in the mid-700s, Saint Boniface condemned the letter as "the bungling work of a madman or the devil himself" in the 700s as well, and it was condemned in Charlemagne's Admonitio generalis in 789.
+The work seems to have spread to Ireland and Iceland by the 8th century (and possibly as early as the 6th century), and spread from Ireland to England by the 830s CE.

 Various forms of the letter circulated in modern times.
 Voltaire reproduced a booklet, printed in Bourges in 1771, giving a version which purportedly descended from the sky at Paimpol.
 The distribution of variants of the Letter persisted in France until around 1852, when book peddling disappeared.
-Father Hippolyte Delehaye, president of the Bollandist Society, saw in the words attributed to Our Lady of La Salette an avatar of the Letter of Jesus Christ on Sunday.
+Hippolyte Delehaye, president of the Bollandist Society, saw in the words attributed to Our Lady of La Salette an avatar of the Letter of Jesus Christ on Sunday.
+Robert Priebsch compiled an attempt at organizing versions of the letter into different major recensions, which was published posthumously in 1936.

-The text is one of very few that claim direct authorship from Jesus, albeit post-resurrection.
-Its wide circulation has led to several variants in the text, but (sometimes after an introduction) it largely recounts the role of Jesus in forming Adam, him giving spiritual commandments to Moses, the text being found or delivered after Jesus's resurrection, and the importance of Sunday as the Sabbath.
-The Sunday teachings are especially prominent in the text, and Jesus warns readers of mortal and spiritual dangers for not respecting the Sabbath (e.g., being burned alive and facing negative judgment by God), and promises rewards to those who do (positive judgment).